gavinyork/zephyr3d/doc/markdown/scene.octreenode.getmaxpointloosed.md

 ## OctreeNode.getMaxPointLoosed() method

-Gets the loosed max point of the node
+Get the loosed maximum corner point of this node in world space.

 **Signature:**